 A blue dress with asymmetrical layers weighted down by tiny chains worn as a last minute plus one to the wedding of the sister of an OLD FRIEND on an island in the Danube, after I met my god daughter at a classical concert in a park where she shat all over her mum.
 Forgot to cut off the price tag, but a lady we met actually had scissors in her hand bag.

-A very light lilac coloured vintage VELVET blazer found at a second hand shop as a teenager, that ended up with my sister a while ago but was returned to me instead of ending up at the donation pile - still waiting to be worn again.
+A very light lilac coloured vintage VELVET blazer found at a second hand shop as a teenager, that has now been with my sister for over a decade but was returned to me instead of ending up at the donation pile - still waiting to be worn again.